bademiya21/Extended-Histogram-of-Gradients/MATLAB/README.md

 IMPORTANT NOTE

 The code is provided as it is.
-Inside, Piotr Dollar's modified toolbox which contains ExHoG generation functions are provided.
+Piotr Dollar's modified toolbox which contains ExHoG generation functions are provided (zip file).
 This version is modified from Version 3.01.
 As of writing this txt, the current version of Dollar's toolbox is 3.24.
 If time permits, I will update the modified toolbox to the latest version of Piotr's Toolbox.